Guide: Your Optimal Free Prize Request in 2026

 Hello [First Name],

 I am contacting you regarding an internal engagement organized by [Company] for our employees.
-We are preparing a setup around [format of the engagement], with rewards for several winners.
+We are preparing a setup around [format of the engagement], with awards for several winners.

 Your brand seems particularly relevant for this audience, especially for [specific reason related to the offer].